 The Assualt line is the entry-level uniform in the Shift MX range and in it’s own way one of the more challenging.
 Maintaining the sales volume and a low price with ever-increasing costs requires smart choices in the colors and material choices, but that doesn’t mean the product has to look cheap as the 2011 Assault gear shows.

 In a market where most women’s product is a men’s product with pink or baby blue accents and flower embroidery there is a real opportunity to create a women’s jacket with style and without condescension.
 And that is where the Shift Flare steps in.
 With crisp, clean looks, refined materials, and all the practical features expected of a street jacket, the Flare is a true women’s product.
+How good is it?
+Ask the woman who owns one.
+Motorcycle Superstores actual customers (the ones who paid for it and wear it) gave it 4.45 out of 5 stars.

 Motorcycle Product News wrote a feature article on women’s products and chose the Flare for their cover.
 Not too shabby…